aksel-blaise/gahaganmorph2/README.md

 The draft manuscript associated with this project can be viewed on [Overleaf](https://www.overleaf.com/read/xkmbhpyfjvvk) (comments and constructive criticisms welcomed), and this repository is digitally curated in the [Open Science Framework](https://osf.io/hm3q7/).
 This project builds upon a [recent geometric morphometric analysis of Gahagan bifaces](https://doi.org/10.1016/j.daach.2018.e00080) that was published in _Digital Applications in Archaeology and Cultural Heritage_.
 The preprint for that study is available on [_SocArXiv_](https://doi.org/10.31235/osf.io/u7qfr), and the supplementary materials are curated in the [Open Science Framework](https://osf.io/jkxe3/).

+### Contributions

+We welcome contributions from everyone.
+Before you get started, please see our [contributor guidelines](CONTRIBUTING.md).
+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ### Acknowledgments

 We extend our gratitude to the Caddo Tribe of Oklahoma, the Williamson Museum at Northwestern State University, the Louisiana State Exhibit Museum, the Texas Archeological Research Laboratory at The University of Texas at Austin, the Brazos Valley Museum of Natural History, and the Texas Parks and Wildlife Department for the requisite permissions and access needed to generate the scans of Gahagan bifaces.
 Thanks to Harry J. Shafer, Jeffrey S. Girard, Hiram F. (Pete) Gregory, Julian A. Sitters, Timothy K. Perttula, and David K. Thulman for their comments on a draft of this manuscript.
 Thanks also to Dean C. Adams, Michael L. Collyer, Emma Sherratt, Lauren Butaric, and Kersten Bergstrom for their constructive criticisms, comments, and suggestions throughout the development of this research program, and to the editors and anonymous reviewers for their comments and constructive criticisms, which further improved the manuscript.